gabyophytae/Proyecto-Final---Bioinformatica/README.md

 3. **What will be done with this data?**

-  The genomic analysis tools will be applied to study and determine the status of puma       populations in mainland Ecuador.
+  The genomic analysis tools will be applied to study and determine the status of pumas populations in South America.

 ### ECOLOGICAL DATA